SonarSource/gh-action_release/README.md

 ## Usage

-:warning: The `maven-central-sync` is reuqired for OSS projects only
+:warning: The `maven-central-sync` is required for OSS projects only

 ```yaml
 name: sonar-release